 Mentor Training Evening

-We will be hosting a mentor training session at the end of October.
+We will be hosting the first mentor training session at the end of October.
 The session will be an opportunity for you to improve your knowledge of mentoring and add some new skills to your repertoire.
 It will be delivered by Dr Judie Gannon, Senior Lecturer in the International Centre for Coaching & Mentoring studies at Oxford Brookes University.
 The evening will also give you the chance to network with other mentors taking part on the Scheme.
 Refreshments will be provided.

 Sign up to the Career Mentoring Scheme by mid-October to be considered for the upcoming mentoring cycle and for the chance to attend the Mentor Training Evening.
-Further details will be given once you have applied
+Further details will be given once you have applied.

 Meet the team